the-kakfa-dude/abides/java8/java_db_sonar/README.md

 ### Pushing Latest Build To Sonar

-A `sonarqube` will *not* do a build or test or report or any other task.
+A `./gradlew sonarqube` will *not* do a build or test or report or any other task.
 *All* it will do is push the `testReport` data to the sonar server.

 This is really only useful if you are running niche task by hand.